Niğde Province: Niğde today

 Niğde benefits from its rich agriculture, its apples are particularly famous, and its location between the wealthy regions of Konya and Adana on the Mediterranean coast.
 Also because the province is near the tourist attractions of Cappadoccia it is close to the airports of Kayseri and Nevşehir.

 As well as apples important crops include potatoes, cabbages, grain and sugar beet.
 Niğde is Turkey's biggest potato growing region and has the most apple trees (although newer plantings in other provinces are achieving greater production).

 Meat and dairy are also important activities along with beekeeping and more recently trout farms.

+The country's second largest solar farm is in the province.

 Niğde has a rich tradition of folk culture including song and dance and the famous proverb (the Turkish equivalent of "the early bird catches the worm") - "Bor's eastern market is over, ride your donkey to Niğde".

 Another Niğde tradition is to plum someone (Erikletmek) meaning if you have visitors sit them in the garden and fill them up with plums (or other fruit) so you don't have to give them dinner.

 As recently as 2020, a 1,600 year-old octagonal church was discovered in the excavations of the ancient city of Tyana.

 Places of interest

-The Aladağlar and Bolkar mountain ranges in the Taurus mountains are popular for winter sports, climbing and trekking through the high meadows and mountain villages.
+The Aladağlar and Bolkar mountain ranges in the Taurus Mountains are popular for winter sports, climbing and trekking through the high meadows and mountain villages.
 The mountains are particularly attractive when the hills are covered in spring flowers.